leisenstein/DeveloperNotes/GIT.md

 git pull https://github.com/leisenstein/project-name
 ```

-On the remote server, I add my changes to that repo.
+I add a link between my local repo (called origin) and my remote repo with a branch that defaults to master.
 The changes are now staged, but not committed.
 ```sh
 git remote add origin https://github.com/leisenstein/project-name.git
 ```